olekaspt/SA_HW7_InClass/README.md

 ## Deliverable \ Rubric

-10% Readability of code and Report
+20% Readability of code and Report
-45 % API evolution
+60 % API evolution
-45 % Document an API
+20 % Document an API

 Submission
 1) PDF with desired information specified above.
-2) Zip of HTML pages of API for 3 versions